Esri/calcite-design-system/packages/calcite-components/src/components/table-cell/readme.md

 # calcite-table-cell

-For complete usage and implementation guidance for `calcite-table-cell`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/table-cell/).
+For comprehensive guidance on using and implementing `calcite-table-cell`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/table-cell/).

 <!-- Auto Generated Below -->